 Prenuptial Agreement Lawyers in Dorset

-The decision to get married is an extremely important decision.
-At this time many important and life-affecting decisions are made.
-It is, therefore, the perfect opportunity to communicate with your partner about your respective views and understanding of your relationship and what it will hold in the future.
-By having a prenuptial agreement drawn up will provide some certainty and a clear basis from which you will commence your married life together.
+The decision to get married is extremely important, particularly as this is the time many important and life-affecting decisions are made.
+It is, therefore, the perfect opportunity to communicate with your partner about your respective views and understanding of your relationship and what this will hold in the future.
+By having a prenuptial agreement drawn up, you will provide some certainty and a clear basis from which you will commence your married life together.

-Prenuptial agreements can assist you to clearly establish how your income and capital issues are going to operate.
-Some examples of what they can cover are below:
+Prenuptial agreements can assist you to establish how your income and capital issues are going to operate.
+Some examples of what they can cover are detailed below:

 - The establishment and operation of joint accounts